ec-jrc/lisflood-calibration/3_data/index.md

 To calibrate the model for your catchments/subcatchments, you need input data:

-- time series of observed discharge data (e.g. ERA5 datasets)
+- time series of observed discharge data
-- time series of input meteo variables for the entire period of calibration
+- time series of input meteo variables for the entire period of calibration (e.g. ERA5 datasets)

 Copy those datasets in a folder on your machine.
 Paths must be configured in a `settings.txt` file.

 ## Edit a settings file

 In settings file you can set all configuration parameters for calibration.
+Like path to scripts to run the lisflood model (or any other hydrological model).
+So you need to have access and execution rights to the model you want to calibrate.

+The easy way is to make a copy of settings_calibration.txt (e.g. my_settings.txt) and edit it according your requirements.

-Below you find an example:
+Below you find an example of settings file:

 ```ini
 Root=/absolute/path/to/lisflood-calibration/